The role of individual compensation and acceptance decisions in crowdsourced delivery: Computational study

 \subsection{Performance comparison for linear acceptance probabilities}

-\paragraph{Expected total cost.} We focus first on analyzing the expected total cost. \cref{fig:linearCost:boxplot} shows the relative savings for this criterion for all compensation schemes compared to the case where all tasks are allocated to the company fleet.
+\paragraph{Expected total cost} We focus first on analyzing the expected total cost. \cref{fig:linearCost:boxplot} shows the relative savings for this criterion for all compensation schemes compared to the case where all tasks are allocated to the professional drivers.
 From this figure, we conclude that the individualized compensation scheme leads to cost savings with a median of over $75\%$.
 The other schemes lead to significantly smaller median savings of around $65\%$.
 This figure also indicates that the detour-based scheme performs the worst, while the results of the flat and distance-based schemes appear to be similar.

 More insight into the relative performance of the four compensation schemes in terms of savings in expected total cost (in the linear case) can be obtained from \cref{fig:linearCost:performance}.
 For each scheme, this figure reports the fraction of instances in which the relative loss in solution quality (in percent) is at most a given value compared to the best performing scheme.

 First, we observe that the results obtained by using the individualized compensation scheme are strictly better than those of any other scheme in all instances considered.
 This follows because the relative loss of solution quality of the individualized scheme is zero in $100\%$ of the instances.
 For all other schemes, the relative loss is at least $2\%$ for each instance. \cref{fig:linearCost:performance} also illustrates that the individualized scheme clearly outperforms all other schemes, that the flat scheme performs slightly better than the distance scheme, and that both of them clearly outperform the detour scheme.
 Note that this relative order of the schemes is rather unexpected.
 Intuitively, one would expect the distance and detour schemes to outperform the flat scheme, since the detour and distance amounts directly affect the acceptance probabilities.
 The results show that for each experimental configuration, the intervals of the relative mean difference in expected total cost between the individualized and benchmarks schemes are $(4.32\%,79.51\%)$, $(6.10\%,61.28\%)$, and $(5.02\%,66.78\%)$ for the detour, distance, and flat schemes, respectively.
 Paired t-tests confirm that the differences between the compensation schemes are statistically significant in all instances.